Shopify/polaris/polaris.shopify.com/content/components/deprecated/legacy-card.md

   - call out
   - legacy card
 status:
-  value: Legacy
+  value: Deprecated
-  message: This is a legacy component and will be deprecated.
+  message: This component is no longer supported.
 The new [Card component](/components/layout-and-structure/card) can be used in combination with the new layout primitives to achieve similar results to LegacyCard.
 Learn more about our [component lifecycles](/getting-started/components-lifecycle).
 examples:
   - fileName: legacy-card-default.tsx
     title: Default